goksanisil23/lazy_minimal_robotics/KalmanFilter/Readme.md

 ## Kalman Filter
-Estimates the states of a system (or process) that can be described by linear system equations.
+Kalman Filter estimates the states of a system (or process) that can be described by linear system equations.
+It's a resursive least-squares estimation that allows to combine information from motion (process) model with sensor measurements.

+It can be used to estimate both the unmeasurable or the measurable but noisy states of the system.

 - P = state error covariance: Encrypts the error covariance that the filter thinks the estimated error has.
 - Process noise covariance (Q) and measurement noise covaraince (R) can change each time step or measurement in reality, but we assume constant here.